5/1 ARM or 15 year fixed? What’s better in 2020?

 While we’ve gotten used to better-than-great rates in recent years, the low-rates party stopped in 2016.
 Since then, rates have see-sawed higher.

-While those rates represent a two-year high, they are still well below the highest mortgage rate of 18.45 percent in October 1981 and even below the annual average of 5.87 percent in 2005 at the height of the real estate buying frenzy.
+Rates are now at around a five-year high.
+But they are still well below the highest mortgage rate of 18.45 percent in October 1981 and even below the annual average of 5.87 percent in 2005 at the height of the real estate buying frenzy of last decade.

 For instance, a 5/1 ARM has a fixed rate for five years, and then its rate would reset once a year for the remaining 25 years of its term.
 The “5” in the loan’s name means it’s fixed for five years, and the “1” means it can reset every year after that, within restrictions called “floors” and “caps.”

 The starting rate for a 5/1 ARM is generally about one percent lower than similar 30-year fixed rates.
 Its interest rate adjustments depend on several factors:

 - Margin (an amount added to the index to cover the lender’s costs and its profit)

 - Caps on the amount a rate can rise or drop at a single adjustment